 Bulldogs are the most stubborn dogs.
 I was actually worried my bully was deaf because he doesn’t even look at me while yelling his name.
 Open a wrapper across the house and he’ll come running.

 Bulldogs know what you want and what you’re asking.
 It’s just that they won’t always do your bidding for the sake of it.
 Other Bulldog owners have suggested using treats.
 “With a treat, they’ll do anything,” according to one owner.
+It’s all about finding your Bulldog’s motivator.

 Strong-willed & Independent

 English Bulldogs are known for being strong-willed and independent-minded dogs.
 They aren’t a dog that’ll easily bend over backwards for the owner.
+Hence, why they probably failed the obedience part of the test.

 However, that doesn’t mean they aren’t affectionate and loving dogs.
 They just know what they want and are determined to stick with their plan no matter what you (the owner) may say.

 If a Bulldog didn’t want to do obedience training in that very moment, you can expect them to show little interest despite the trial judges’ best efforts.
+And given the fact that a stranger gave the commands, I would actually be surprised if the Bulldog did obey.

 Plus, it’s unlikely the judges bribed these dogs with treats during Coren’s trials.
 With that said, it’s not at all surprising that a Bulldog would perform so poorly.